toksikk/gidbig/README.md

 They are named after the scheme `command_soundname.dca` and would result in a channel command like `!command soundname` like in `!airhorn default`.
 Typing only the `!command` without an argument results in a random sound of this command's collection.

+## Installation
+Coming soon.
 ## To do
-- Remove hardcoded sound collections and let the bot build them himself by scanning the `audio/` folder for files.
+- ~~Remove hardcoded sound collections and let the bot build them himself by scanning the `audio/` folder for files.~~
-- Build-in web interface to trigger sounds.
-The idea is to be able to have a detailed listing of available sound files in a responsive interface and a simple button to trigger the sound playback in a channel.
+- ~~Build-in web interface to trigger sounds.  ~~ ~~The idea is to be able to have a detailed listing of available sound files in a responsive interface and a simple button to trigger the sound playback in a channel.~~

 ## Known issues
-- enqueuePlay is not 99% of the time "OK", enqueueing has to be redesigned threadsafe.
+- none at the moment

 Please use the issue tracker.